Vanessa12321/Vanessa12321/README.md

 ## Hi there 👋
-I'm Vanessa, a data science graduate based in the United States.
+I'm Vanessa, a data science professional with a bachelor's degree, based in the United States.

 I enjoy solving real world problems with data, whether that means developing machine learning models, creating visualizations, or building applications that make information more accessible.